priyanshi1006/QuizApp_FSD_project/README.md

 - User Login: Registered users can log in to their accounts securely.
 - Question Creation: Users can create new Questions, selecting a subject, adding choices.
 - Question Management: Users can view, edit, and delete their existing Questions.
+- Taking Quiz: Users can take the quiz and result of the quiz will be generated at end.

 ## Technologies Used